top of page

 Expert Systems & Big Data

-Expert Systems look to provide advice and guidance of a quality and consistency comparable to that of a suitably skilled and experienced human expert.
 An expert system is an example of a knowledge-based system, where rules are used to represent the knowledge of the expert, rather than embedded in formulae or code.
 The goal of knowledge-based systems is to make the critical information required for the system to work explicit rather than implicit.
 This means that the expert knowledge or 'know-how' is more easy to identify, discuss, refine, revise and extend.
 It also means that systems built on this knowledge can use that same knowledge to explain how a conclusion was reached, as opposed to Neural Nets which can not explain how they arrived at any given conclusion.

-In "Expert Systems, Artificial Intelligence and the Behavioural Co-ordinates of Skill", H. M. Collins classifies expert systems into four levels beginning with computerization of a rule book, followed by the incorporation of heuristics obtained by interviewing experts but used by humans only as an adviser, followed by expert systems acting autonomously and, finally, by systems with common sense.
+H. M. Collins classifies expert systems into four levels beginning with computerization of a rule book, followed by the incorporation of heuristics obtained by interviewing experts but used by humans only as an adviser, followed by expert systems acting autonomously and, finally, by systems with common sense.
 VisiRule is at level 2 with plans for level 3.

 Rule-based systems are used as a way to store and manipulate knowledge to interpret information in a useful way.
 Rule-based expert systems have long been associated with AI and the provision of a dedicated data structure to model human reasoning is one of the characteristics of AI.